mrxrsd/arpl/README.md

 - `ErrorValue` - Gets the error value
 - `Match` - Pattern matching for transforming or handling the result
 - `MatchAsync` - Asynchronous pattern matching for handling the result
+- `AsEither` - Converts the SResult<R> to Either<Error, R>
 - `Map` - Transforms the success value using a mapping function (if present)
 - `MapAsync` - Transforms the success value using an async mapping function (if present)
 - `Bind` - Chains operations that return SResult (monadic bind)
 - `BindAsync` - Asynchronously chains operations that return SResult
 - `Apply` - Transforms both error and success values into a new SResult
 - `ApplyAsync` - Asynchronously transforms both error and success values into a new SResult
+- `Try` - Executes a function safely, catching any exceptions into an error result
+- `TryAsync` - Executes an async function safely, catching any exceptions into an error result
 - `Sequence` - Transforms a collection of SResult into an SResult of collection
 - `SequenceAsync` - Asynchronously transforms a collection of SResult into an SResult of collection
 - `Traverse` - Maps and sequences in one step